 - Luggage transfers with our minibus and private driver

-- Accomodation on half-board basis in a gîte
+- Accommodation on half-board basis in a gîte

-- Azimut mountain biking guide services for the entire trip (including all his expenses: meals, accomodation and transportation)
+- Azimut mountain biking guide services for the entire trip (including all his expenses: meals, accommodation and transportation)

 - Azimut welcome pack